joonicks/BizzasCPU/README.md

 Project initiated by:

-Alan Londa (Not real name), a.k.a. joonicks (may be found on Freenode) in April 2018
+Alan Londa (Not real name), a.k.a. joonicks in April 2018